Alpha Group (Belarus): Post-USSR breakup

 In 1992, the unit officially received its official name and was placed under the command of the SSCRB.

 In 1994, AG was involved in a hostage rescue operation when an armed criminal took a student named Milana Martinkevich hostage.
 She was rescued and the criminal was detained.

 On August 1, 1996, the AG was involved in arresting five men, including an active Belarusian soldier, for attempting to smuggle nuclear material in Borisov for $50,000.

 In June 2006, the KGB has reaffirmed Alpha Group's mandate to combat terrorism.
 AG operators were involved in anti-terrorist exercises throughout the year alongside Belarusian military and law enforcement forces.

-In the 2010s, Colonel Oleg Chernyshev was placed under various financial and travel-based sanctions for the KGB's human rights violation activities in Belarus.
+In the 2010s, Colonel Oleg Chernyshev was placed under various financial and travel-based sanctions for the KGB's human rights violation activities in Belarus by the British and Swiss governments.

 On June 10, 2014, a Georgian national was involved in hijacking a Belavia airline in the Minsk-Kutaisi flight route.
 AG negotiators were involved in getting him to surrender himself before he was eventually arrested.

 On October 31, 2014, AG operators participated in an exercise with the Belarusian Ministry of Emergency Situations.
 On November 29, 2014, AG participated in anti-terrorist exercises due to the World Ice Hockey Championship Games being held at Minsk alongside the Belarusian Special Rapid Response Unit (SOBR).

 On June 20, 2017, AG operators participated in an anti-terrorist operation exercise at Minsk National Airport in recapturing a hijacked Boeing 737.

 Alpha Group celebrated its 30th anniversary on March 3, 2020.

 On July 29, 2020, AG operators alongside Minsk police arrested 32 persons from the Wagner Group after they arrived in Minsk from July 24 to July 25 under allegations of planning to participate in destabilization activities before the upcoming 2020 presidential elections.

 On August 9, 2020, it was reported that AG operators were deployed to intervene against the growing protests towards President Lukashenko.
 On August 16, 2020, Minsk-based AG veterans have released a statement to condemn violence used against the protests.

 On 6 November 2020, the Council of the European Union included Alpha's commander Col. Sergei Zubkov in the list of persons and entities subject to restrictive measures set out in Annex I to Regulation (EC) No 765/2006.
 Zubkov was also sanctioned by the United Kingdom, and Canada.
 On 24 November, Iceland, Liechtenstein, Norway, North Macedonia, Montenegro and Albania aligned themselves with the November EU sanctions against 15 Belarusian individuals, while Switzerland did the same on 11 December.

 On 23 December 2020, the unit was officially listed under the US Department of the Treasury’s Office of Foreign Assets Control (OFAC) (Specially Designated Nationals and Blocked Persons List) due to being regime actors.
 On 21 June 2021, Col. Zubkov, the commander of the unit, was also added to the SDN list.

+Since 2022, Alfa is also under the sanctions of the EU, Switzerland and Japan.